olm3ca/Galaxy-Chromebook/README.md

-# Galaxy-Chromebook
+# Samsung Galaxy Chromebook: PRODUCT(RED) Hackbook
-Mac OS, Linux and other systems on the Samsung Galaxy Chromebook.
+All the red without the product!
+Install guide for multibooting Mac OS, Linux, ChromeOS and more.

 |      |       |
 |------------|-------------|